The following tests help doctors to make a diagnosis of cardiac amyloidosis:

 When ATTR amyloid deposits affect the heart there is often also thickening of the heart valves visible on echocardiography.

-Cardiac Magnetic Resonance (CMR) scans
+Cardiac Magnetic Resonance (CMR) scans for diagnosis of cardiac amyloidosis

 CMR is a method whereby a magnetic field and radio waves are used to obtain detailed pictures of the heart.
 It is safe and painless, and does not involve any exposure to radiation.